hollance/GalaxyApocalypse/README.md

 ## What next?

-The game is OK but needs more work to stand out.
+The game took five days to make from scratch to finish.
+If I had more time I would polish it more and put it on the App Store.
+In its current shape the game is OK but needs more work to stand out.

 Some ideas: